aliahsan07/deps-cloud-project/README.md

 ### Coming Soon

-* A process responsible for consuming repositories from `rds`, streaming their data to `des` for extraction, then storing the resulting data in `dts`.
 * [Kubernetes](https://kubernetes.io) configuration for easy high availability deployment.

 ### Longer Term

 * A UI for being able to visualize and track dependencies on projects.
-* Project dependency intelligence.
 * Automation to aid in library management.
-* Provide system as a paid service for those who do not want to run it themselves.

 ## Project Space